ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 The new implementation is consistently faster than the original across all formats and row counts, with speedups ranging from 1.49x at 10k rows to 4.14x at 10M rows.
 The speedup grows with result set size, indicating that the optimizations scale well.
-Also, the CONSTRUCT export now takes significantly less time than the SELECT export (New ratio column).
+Also, the CONSTRUCT export now takes significantly less time than the SELECT export (`New ratio` column).

 # Discussion and Future Work

 ## Profiling the remaining overhead
 The new implementation achieves a substantial speedup over the original.
-To understand where the reamaining time goes and to motivate concrete directions for future work, we profile the new CONSTRUCT export pipeline under two cache conditions.
+To understand where the remaining time goes and to motivate concrete directions for future work, we profile the new CONSTRUCT export pipeline under two cache conditions.